 Jesuit Parishes -- There are 20 Jesuit parishes on the East Coast.
 Click here to find one near you.

-Jesuit Retreat Centers -- There are six Jesuit retreat centers on the East Coast.
+Jesuit Retreat Centers -- There are five Jesuit retreat centers on the East Coast.
 Click here to find one near you.

 Association of Jesuit Colleges and Universities (AJCU) – AJCU is a national voluntary service organization whose mission is to serve its member institutions: the 28 Jesuit colleges and universities in the United States, which are bonded together by a common heritage, vision and purpose, and engage in a number of collaborative projects.
 Visit their website: www.ajcunet.edu.

 Center for Ignatian Spirituality, Boston College – Find out more by visting their website.

 Ignatian Solidarity Network – Visit their website to find out more.

 Ignatian Volunteer Corps (IVC) – IVC provides men and women, most age 50 or better, opportunities to serve others and to transform lives.
 IVC matches the talents of experienced Volunteers with the greatest social needs of our time.
 Visit their website to learn more: www.ivcusa.org.